mamdouni/java-next-generations/java18/readme.md

 Java 18 was released on March 22, 2022.

-You can check the differences between Java 17 and Java 18 here :
+You can check the differences between Java 17 and Java 18 here:
 - https://javaalmanac.io/jdk/18/apidiff/17/

 ## Language Enhancements